-At Physionique in central singapore, we offer a variety of massage therapies that you can choose from, namely:
+Physionique offers a variety of massage therapies that you can choose from:

-- Deep Tissue Massage (Sports Massage, Trigger Point Therapy and Myofascial Release Therapy)
+Deep Tissue Massage (Sports Massage, Trigger Point & Myofascial Release Therapy)

-As the name suggests, Deep Tissue Massage is a general term to include techniques that employ deep and firm strokes to target muscles and connective tissue called fascia.
-Deep Tissue Massage utilizes many similar techniques used in Swedish Massage, but the pressure is deeper and more intense.
-This kind of massage is focused and targeted at chronic knots, tightness and tension in the muscles.
-Some examples of Deep Tissue Massage would include:
+Deep Tissue Massage includes techniques that employ deep and firm strokes to target muscles and connective tissue called fascia.
+This massage focuses on chronic knots, tightness and tension in the muscles.

 a) Sports Massage